Biometix/biometix.github.io/getting_started/cli.md

 > Note: The tool is designed to be executed with a `/data` folder in your working directory.
 The `/data` folder (where all the images are stored) will be mounted on the container.
 Read and write permission is required for this folder.

-Then just run the script provided (You might need to give it execution permission).
+Put the run script above under the working directory, then just run the script provided (You might need to give it execution permission).

 > Note: You may need to modify the path format of mounted volumns in the `run.sh` for specific shell.

-### Example
+### Quick start

 ``` sh
 # Process samples in /input under /data with iris mode